 Murdoch nodded.
 "You were."

 "Good lord," said Scott, again.
 From his stunned expression, it took him a moment or two to digest this new idea, before he shook his head as if to clear it.
 He looked wry.
 "It's as well that one particular boyhood ambition didn't last beyond puberty, then!
-It's an insuperable bar, not being born an American."
+It's an insuperable bar to the Presidency, not being born an American."

 "I have American citizenship, too.
 I just didn't have it at the relevant time.
 So, since a wife and children take the citizenship of the husband, you're American now."